chattrlabs/.github/profile/README.md

 - Designed for containerized environments (Proxmox, Docker, etc.).
 - Optimized for CPU first, GPU optional.
 - Output designed to be integrated with downstream LLMs or custom applications.
-- Occasional system nags may read: *“Too much compute — please upgrade to enterprise.”*
+- Occasional system nags may read: *“Too much compute — please fuck off or upgrade to enterprise.”*

 ---